stevedatelier/Houdini-Simulations/README.md

 #### Foam clumping

-Variable Stiffness
+&nbsp;

-Note
+**Variable Stiffness

-The solver will interpret constraints to have a variable stiffness if the pbfstiffness point attribute is present, even when Variable Stiffness is disabled.
+The solver will interpret constraints to have a variable stiffness if the `pbfstiffness` point attribute is present, even when `Variable Stiffness` is disabled.

-Inclusion Chance
+&nbsp;

-Note
+**Inclusion Chance

-All eligible whitewater particles are collected into the controldensity_candidate group; particles that are actually used for density control are put into the controldensity group.
+All eligible `whitewater` particles are collected into the `controldensity_candidate` group; particles that are actually used for density control are put into the `controldensity` group.

 &nbsp;